Home | List of Talks | About | Search

 July 4, 1980 Dharma Talk by Dainin Katagiri Roshi

-Katagiri Roshi further outlines meditation, dhyāna, as the way to study karma, which is the same as studying ourselves.
-He describes some key concepts in Buddhist psychology, particularly in a section on five aspects of consciousness.
-Even after reaching the final goal of religion, these five aspects of consciousness remain, because the body and mind still exist.
-This is why Zen Master Dogen says, “Nevertheless, flowers fall with attachment, weeds grow with hatred.”
-This body and mind are given to us as karma: we need to take care of them with compassion.
-The Suzuki Method for music education is used as an example of how to share our compassion with others, particularly with regard to vedanā (reception or feeling).
+Katagiri Roshi further outlines dhyāna (meditation) as the way to study karma, which is the same as studying ourselves.
+He describes zazen in the triple world of desire, form, and formlessness, and further explains some key concepts in Buddhist psychology.
+Even if you reach the state of formless samadhi, still perception remains, because body and mind still exist.
+This is why Dogen Zenji says, “Nevertheless, flowers fall with attachment, while weeds grow with hatred.”
+This body and mind are given to us as karma; we need to take care of them with compassion.
+And through karma, we can share our lives with others.
+The Suzuki Method for music education is given as an example of how to share our lives with others, particularly with regard to vedanā (feeling).

 Karma: Karmic Retribution in Present Life